troclaux/notes/aws.md

   - event-driven: can trigger lambda, SQS, SNS on object creation or deletion
   - durable: 11 9s (99.999999999%) durability

-- versioning: option to retain multiple versions of objects
+- versioning (not enabled by default): option to retain multiple versions of objects
+- S3 Transfer Acceleration: enables fast, secure transfers of files over long distances between your client and S3 bucket
+  - leverages cloudfront's globally distributed edge locations
 - there are no real folders
 - max object size is 5 TB
   - if file is bigger than 5 TB, upload is segmented into multiple parts